 - Balance transfer: If you have transferred a balance to a lower-interest card, consider canceling the high-interest credit card, especially if you've had the account for less than three years.
 Conversely, if you have a long history with the card, or if there are hefty cancelation penalties included in the fine print, it may be smarter to simply put it away or cut it up if you are tempted to use it.

 When Not to Close a Credit Card

-- Lack of use: Rethink canceling your card just because you aren’t using it.
+- Lack of use: If you haven't used a card in some time, closing it probably feels like a logical step.
+But canceling the account can drop your credit score, especially if it's been open for more than three years.
 If you want to remove the temptation to spend, consider cutting the card and keeping the account open.
 You can also store the card in a safe place for emergencies.
-Canceling the account can drop your credit score, more so if you’ve had the account open for more than three years.

-- Making payments: Finance charges accrue when there’s a balance on the credit card, whether or not you close the account or keep it open.
+- Making payments: Finance charges accrue when there's a balance on the credit card, whether the account is open or closed.
 Your debt-to-credit ratio will improve as your balance is paid down, but only if the account is open.
-Stop using the card or even cut it up, but keep the account open as long as you’re paying it off.
+Stop using the card or even cut it up, but keep the account open as long as you're paying it off.

-- Loan approval: Do not cancel a card if you’re planning to purchase a house or a car in the next year, as this can impact your credit score and potentially prevent you from qualifying for a loan, or qualifying for a loan at your desired interest rate.
+- Loan approval: Do not cancel a card if you're planning to purchase a house or a car in the next year, as this can impact your credit score and potentially prevent you from qualifying for a loan, or receiving the optimal interest rate.

-No matter what you decide to do with that card, be sure to check your credit report annually so you can track your financial progress and identify any red flags or fraud.
+Whether you close your card or keep it open, be sure to check your credit report annually.
+Doing so allows you to track your financial progress and identify any red flags or fraud.
 You can review your report with all three credit bureaus for free at www.annualcreditreport.com.